Tanz0rz/haxe-fmod/docs/platforms.md

 }
 ```

 `FmodManager.InitializeFailed()` reports that a default bank failed to load, so the poll never turns true.
-A loading scene checks it beside `IsInitialized()` and shows a message. `AnyBankFailed()` reports the same for a bank loaded later.
+A loading scene checks it beside `IsInitialized()` and shows a message.
+The preloaders do this for you. `AnyBankFailed()` reports the same for a bank loaded later.

 ```haxe
 function updateLoadingScene():Void {